User Created Build Verifications on Nostr

 Option 1: Using Our Tool

-Simply drag and drop your file into the drop zone above, and we'll calculate the SHA256 hash for you automatically.
+Simply use a computer (mobile not supported for now) and drag and drop your file into the drop zone below, and we'll calculate the SHA256 hash for you automatically.

 On Linux or macOS, open a terminal and run: